brendanhoran/dotfiles-dotter/README.md

 Using `-vv` to show details or `-d` for a dry-run.

 To deploy the `os` group you must be root, since this configuration copies files to `/etc` and other locations.
-In order to avoid removing/manging the symlinks handled by the `user` group you must use a diffrent cache file.
+In order to avoid removing/managing the symlinks handled by the `user` group you must use a different cache file.

 Example:
 ```
 dotter -d -l .dotter/base-os.toml --cache-file .dotter/base-os-cache.toml deploy
 ```
-This results in a dry-run using a local config of `base-os.toml` and a seperate cache file.
+This results in a dry-run using a local config of `base-os.toml` and a separate cache file.

 ### Notes